irlrobot/train_my_brain/skill_assets/description.md

 Categories include Basic Math (addition, subtraction, and multiplication), Word Puzzles, Spelling Backwards, Memory Games, and Trivia.

 Leave feedback in your review to tell us what you liked, disliked, or what you'd like to see included.
-Thanks for playing Train That Brain!
+Thanks for playing Train My Brain!